Pre-Conference Report 2019

 This report, prepared by our programme comittee, provides a summary of the overall theme and outlines the background to each workshop at upcoming the Healthy Urban Childhoods Summit.

 Healthy Urban Childhoods will focus on how to strengthen the child perspective in urban planning to create healthier and more inclusive cities for children.
+The two-day summit takes place 8-9 October at Uppsala Castle, in Uppsala, Sweden.

 Physical activity as a win for health, win for society and win for the planet